+"My family spent a week at the Marriott Marbella Beach Resort the week before Christmas and had a great time.
+We loved the accomodations.
+We had a two bed room unit with a view of the Med Sea.
+The room is beautiful...marble tile throughout, high end furniture, washer and dryer, three TVs, DVD and stereo, comfortable beds, etc. My 5 yr old daughter loved the kids club which ran every week day.
+It's split between two 3 hr sessions in the morning and afternoon.
+We used the resort as a base to see the attractions such as Rhonda and Gibralter.
+We also checked out the new Picasso museum in Malaga.
+For a kid activity we visited Tivoli World - an amusement park that's about a 1/2 hr drive away in Benalmadina.
+This is suitable for the younger set and is inexpensive.
 Before we went, we read some postings suggesting that Dec would be a bad time to go.
 People said that the area would be deserted and the weather too cold.
 Perhaps we were lucky, but we had great weather.
 It didn't rain at all and was pleasant around 62 deg F each day.
 It's not beach tanning weather, but we did enjoy a walk along the beach.
 There were pleanty of things to do and see, even in the low season.
 I would highly recommend this resort and area."

 - Travel date: 2nd January 2006

 "Very nice, newer resort ith Mediterranean beachfront.
 Great design, grounds, multiple pools, lots of nice resort features with gated access to the beach.
 Resort will arrange day tours to many locations around the area (including Africa).
 We had a 3-bedroom, 3-bath unit.
 All marble floors, nice appliances (including washer/dryer), nice furnishings, down comforters and feather pillows, outdoor patio.
 Master Bedroom is a king bed, and the other two bedrooms had two twin beds each, which were made into one king bed at our request.
 TVs in every room, but channel selection is poor with mostly non-English stations (bring your own DVDs to watch).
 The beach is somewhat gritty rather than sandy as in the Algarve (Portugal).
 If youâre looking for a beautiful sandy beach with fabulous rock formations, go to the Algarve!
 The area (Marbella) is very developed with many high-end resorts and shopping.
 We enjoyed old town Marbella a lot, with its maze of narrow cobbled streets housing shopping and restaurants.
 Surprisingly, we were advised not to drink the water in the resort due to ongoing drought conditions which had affected the quality of the water.
 We went through a lot of big jugs of water daily which needed to be purchased at a local supermarket away from the resort for the best price.
 Work-out gym was very nice but not exceptional, and daily exercise classes were available.
 Outdoor pools not heated, and the hot tubs were working/heated sporadically.
 All in all, an excellent resort in an exceptional resort location."